Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 Access: Open

-Llama 3.1 is a family of open LLMs from Meta, the parent company of Facebook and Instagram.
-In addition to powering most AI features throughout Meta's apps, it's one of the most popular and powerful open LLMs, and you can download the source code yourself from GitHub.
-Because it's free for research and commercial uses, a lot of other LLMs use Llama 3.1 (or a previous version of Llama) as a base.
+In addition to powering most AI features throughout Meta's apps, the Llama "herd" is one of the most popular and powerful open LLM families, and you can download the source code yourself from GitHub.
+Because it's free for research and commercial uses, a lot of other LLMs use a Llama model as a base.

 Claude